 Extra notable features

-My favourite extra feature in the Big Agnes HV UL2 is the pocket on the top of the tent, right above where your head lies next to the door.
+My favourite extra feature in the Big Agnes HV UL2, however, is a pocket at the top of the tent right above where your head lies next to the door.
 Though this pocket actually exists with the goal of holding your phone (there’s a little hole in which you can slide a headphone cable in), I like using it to put my Nitecore NU25 UL head torch; then, when writing my nightly hiking journal, I can see what I’m doing!

 Value for money

 The Big Agnes Fly Creek HV UL2 is expensive.
-At the time of writing, REI have it hovering somewhere around the $400 mark.
+At the time of writing, prices between UK high street retailers have it hovering somewhere around the £400 mark.

 If you’re going to be carrying a tent for a few weeks and sleeping in it every night, though, having a shelter that’s as easy to set up as the Big Agnes Fly Creek HV UL2 is incredibly useful.